AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 ![Publish](./img/genimage_publish.jpg)

-The new experience also introduces the possibility to run a publish callback for the generated image directly from the module.
-Name and ID of the This feature is controlled by the [`publishConfig`](../../v4/shared/src/types/module/AppConfig.types/interfaces/PublishConfig.md) property of the `appConfig` object, which can include the following options:
+The SDK also introduces the possibility of running a publish callback for the generated image directly from the module.
+Label and ID of this feature are controlled by the [`publishConfig`](../../v4/shared/src/types/module/AppConfig.types/interfaces/PublishConfig.md) property of the `appConfig` object, which can include the following options:

 ```js
 const appConfig = {